Boyana Sharlopova on the Feeling of Being on the Edge of Venezuela

 Boyana Sharlopova

-Read her story.
+Read it.
 Then ask yourself:

 5. Did Venezuela tell you anything about fear?
 Has your way of recognising it changed?

-I returned quickly because I had no choice.
+I returned quickly, because I had no choice.
 The tasks were waiting for me, but I was much more confident and moved through difficulties with greater ease.

 And if I could put one word to everything I experienced… it would be: